openvmp/openvmp/docs/Development.md

 # The following packages are required for testing purposes only
 # (during the regular build process though)
 sudo apt install -y socat

+# The following packages are required for debugging purposes only
+sudo apt install -y xterm
 ```

 ### Visual Studio Code